Last updated January 14, 2020

 Q. What are the different types of festivals you have participated in, and what was the motivation or reasons for taking your groups to them?

 A. There are three major types of festivals—many directors choose different types of festivals for different groups within their programs.
 There are national invitational competitive festivals for the top groups, state and district festivals, and festivals that center around a theme park for your other groups or full programs.
 It is important that you have an instructional goal for participating in a festival—not just to be able to justify it to supervisors and parents, but more importantly to know what you expect to get out of the experience.

-One of the primary motivations for participating in any of these festivals is for evaluation—to get valuable feedback from professional musicians for you and your students.
+A primary motivation for participating in any of these festivals is for evaluation—to get valuable feedback from professional musicians for you and your students.
 This provides incentive for improvement to the students individually and the ensemble as a whole, as well as for you as the director to get a clear idea of the progression of your ensemble.

 Q. When selecting repertoire, what criteria do you use to choose the opening piece?

 A. Depending on the festival, this could be a nonadjudicated warm-up selection or an adjudicated selection.
 Regardless, it’s a wonderful opportunity to tune the group to itself and the new environment.
 More than likely, the students have never performed together in this venue, so programming a selection that offers the ensemble a chance to hear and listen to themselves in the new space is important.